 Pomegranates are the symbol of the city of Granada and grow all over southern Spain.
 There are even pomegranate trees in the parks in Malaga city.
 The season for this autumn fruit is short and lasts from the end of September to the end of November.
 Pomegranates are a great source of vitamins A and C, and potassium.
 They cost between €1.50 and €3 per kilo.

-How to eat them: test for ripeness (they feel slightly soft when you press on the fruit), slit the side gently with a knife and force the fruit open.
+Test for ripeness (they feel slightly soft when you press on the fruit), slit the side gently with a knife and force the fruit open.
 Eat the kernels one by one.
 Or make it easy for yourself and just cut the pomegranate in half and juice it.

 Fresh and dried figs are an essential part of the autumn in Malaga.
 While the fresh fig season is short – it usually lasts from August to mid-September – you can enjoy dried figs most of the year round.
 Buy them in fresh food markets and early on in the season for the best quality.
 Dried figs are packed with fibre and calcium.
 Sold by the quarter kilo, dried figs cost between €1 and €3 for 250g depending on their size.
 Figs are one of the most typical things to eat in Malaga.